 Chris Spin is an annual sponsored cycle ride in aid of the Prostate Cancer Charity and in memory of Chris Martindale.
-Over forty riders have taken part in each of the annual rides.
+In 2017 Chris Spin regular Steve Ludlam passed away, and in 2019 another regular Nick Arkle also passed away.
+Since then the event has been held in memory of Chris, Steve and Nick.

 The first ride, from Rotherham to the Hull side of the Humber Bridge, was held in 2005 in very hot weather.
 Subsequent rides have taken place in varying conditions (but invariable dry) in Lincolnshire, the Yorkshire Peak District and the Derbyshire Dales but all starting in or close to Sheffield.
 The ride has been held every year since 2005 with up to 50 riders taking part.

 The routes are always along quiet and beautiful country roads and there is a lunch stop, usually catered by supporters of the ride.
 Money is raised by participants and supporters for The Prostate Cancer Charity with the total raised to date at more than £17,000.
-A broom wagon/refreshments/support and encouragement are offered at many points along the routes by Nick (a colleague of Chris).
+A broom wagon/refreshments/support and encouragement are offered at many points along the routes by Nick (a colleague of Chris) and Theo.

 Chris Martindale was an NHS Manager based in Rotherham and living in Crookes, Sheffield.
 Very sadly, he contracted prostate cancer at age 54 and died in 2005.
 Chris was a great friend and colleague to many people.
 He loved life, friends, music and was a keen cyclist.
 He completed three End to End rides (Land’s End to John O’Groats) and was a member also of the Rutland Cycling Club and the De Laune Cycling Club in South London.
 He was immensely proud of his children, Danny (now at Liverpool studying Politics and Philosophy) and Roisin (studying fine art at Goldsmiths, London).
 Kate, his wife, was hugely supportive from the very beginning of the idea of having a commemorative annual cycle ride and has supported the ride ever since.